Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 10.51.54 UTC
+- WIB: Kamis, 6 November 2025 11.36.11 UTC
-- WITA: Kamis, 6 November 2025 11.51.54 UTC
+- WITA: Kamis, 6 November 2025 12.36.11 UTC
-- WIT: Kamis, 6 November 2025 12.51.54 UTC
+- WIT: Kamis, 6 November 2025 13.36.11 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature